 Our Geropsychiatric Center is a 16 bed Specialty Hospital licensed to provide short- term, inpatient mental health to older adults.
 A full range of services are offered for patients with major psychiatric diagnoses.
 The patient population served is adults 65 and over.
 Services may be provided to individuals 55-64 if they have issues of aging (medical and/or cognitive) that would preclude them from admission to an adult behavioral health unit.
 All patients will be medically stable prior to admission.
 High-quality treatment is provided by a group of highly trained health professionals in a caring and compassionate environment.
+The multidisciplinary team consists of registered nurses, psychiatrists, psychiatric nurse practitoners, hospitalist, psychologist, social workers, recreational therapist, occupational therapist, patient care technicians and dieticians.
 We specialize in treating acute emotional and behavioral disorders related to aging, such as depression, dementia and adjustment difficulties.
 An older adult may be in need of treatment when experiencing a severely disordered behavior that is out of the norm with their typical behavior.
 Services provided will include psychiatric evaluation and treatment; physician history and physical and ongoing medical oversight; individual, group and family therapy; recreational therapy and leisure activities/skills, occupational therapy, treatment planning, medication management, 24 hour nursing care, therapeutic milieu and discharge planning.

 Provides direct patient care, evaluates outcomes, consults with other specialists as required and adjusts nursing care processes as indicated to ensure safe patient care.

 Writes or obtains initial nursing histories, assesses patients' conditions and develops individual care plans; maintains patient documentation.

 Receives and reviews preceding shift reports and floor nurse reports; makes complete rounds of all units, and notes patients' condition.